realA10001986/SID/README.md

 #### The INJECT_x command

 This command allows remote control of your SID through HA/MQTT in the same way as through the TCD keypad by injecting commands in the SID's command queue (hence the name).
-Commands are listed [here](#remote-control-reference); nearly all are supported.
+Commands are listed [here](#remote-control-reference) unter "Special key sequences"; nearly all are supported.
 The command is to be specified like the IR remote control sequence but without the "*".
 For example:

 To set idle pattern #4 (*14), issue the following command: **INJECT_14**